MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/menus-and-context-menus.md

 ---
 # Menus and context menus

 Menus and context menus are similar in how they look and what they can contain.
 They both display an organized list of commands or options and save space by hiding until the user needs them.
-However there are difference between them, such what you should use to create them and how they are accessed by a user.
+However there are differences between them, such as what you should use to create them and how they are accessed by a user.

 ![Example of a typical context menu](images/contextmenu_rs2_icons.png)